sbrajesh/bpdev-username-availability-checker/readme.txt

-=== BuddyDev Username Availability Checker ===
+=== WordPress Username Availability Checker ===
 Contributors: buddydev, sbrajesh
 Tags: buddypress, buddypress registration, username, registration, new user Requires at least: 3.6
-Tested up to: 4.3.1
+Tested up to: 4.9
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyDev Username availability checker checks if a username is available or not.
+WordPress Username availability checker checks if a username is available or not.

 == Description ==
-BuddyDev Username availability checker for WordPress & BuddyPress checks for the username availability on new user registration screens.
+WordPress Username availability checker for WordPress & BuddyPress checks for the username availability on new user registration screens.
-It assist users & site admins by notifying them using ajax whether the username they enterd is available or not.
+It assist users & site admins by notifying them using ajax whether the username they entered is available or not.

 = Features =